TOP

 Download: Homepage

-There's a bunch of top emulators for Game Boy Classic and Game Boy Color: BGB, SameBoy, BizHawk, and Emulicious.
+There's a bunch of top emulators for Game Boy Classic and Game Boy Color: BGB, SameBoy, and Emulicious.
 SameBoy is generally considered #1 at this time.
 Gambatte lost its crown as #1 due to not being updated since 2016.

 👪 Multi-system Recommendation: RetroArch